Birdo1221/GoDDos-Html/README.md

 ![Project Logo](https://github.com/user-attachments/assets/7a5a07f5-5449-4d3a-bd06-ef33ebbdcb18)

-> **Note**: This project is deprecated but will try to maintain a security updates / Just when deprecated like this project.
-It is maintained for educational purposes only.
+> **Note**: This project is deprecated but will try to maintain a security updates.
+It is mainly maintained for educational purposes  only.

 ## 📌 Overview